ChrisHal/PMbrowser/doc/usage/menues.rst

 All paramters that might be of relevance should be available.
 If you miss something, please post a *feature request* on PMbrowser's `issues page <https://github.com/ChrisHal/PMbrowser/issues>`_.

+.. _relative-time-info-label:

-Times can represented as relative times (*Rel. time*).
+Times can represented as :index:`relative times` (*Rel. time*).
 The time reference for calculation of the relative times can be set using the context menu of the **tree-view**.
 By default, the reference time is the start time of the :file:`dat`-file.